Beloin/CBasicCompiler/README.md

 # Own C subset Compiler

 This is my own version of a compiler.
+Will be a self-compiling compiler.

 # Asm to bin: